STATE OF NEW YORK

-OGC Op.
-No. 10-09-10
+OGC Opinion No. 10-09-10

 The Office of General Counsel issued the following opinion on September 27, 2010, representing the position of the New York State Insurance Department.

-Re: Commission Sharing
+RE: Commission Sharing

 May a licensed property/casualty insurance broker share commission with an insured’s affiliated entity, which is not licensed as an insurance agent or broker, for assisting the licensed insurance broker in placing coverage for the insured?